Distributed Stochastic Gradient Descent: Nonconvexity, Nonsmoothness, and Convergence to Local Minima: Introduction

-We note that, while the main focus of the paper will center on nonconvergence to saddle points and convergence to local minima, the paper also makes a significant contribution in handling nonsmooth loss functions for distributed gradient-based algorithms in nonconvex problems.
+Regarding the first contribution, there have been many excellent prior works considering the convergence of D-SGD (and other distributed algorithms) to critical points.
+See Section \ref{sec:related-work} for a detailed discussion.
+Motivated by applications in machine learning, here we consider convergence to critical points under more general nonsmoothness assumptions than previously considered.
 Previous work on distributed nonconvex nonsmooth optimization typically assumes that nonsmoothness enters the global loss function via an additive convex (or difference of convex) nonsmooth regularizer \citep{di2016next,scutari2019distributed}.
 This allows for nonsmooth regularization, but precludes important cases such as training neural networks with nonsmooth activation functions.
-In this paper we consider a substantially relaxed notation of nonsmoothness that encompasses a wide range of popular neural network architectures.
-Further discussion and detailed comparison with previous work can be found in Section \ref{sec:related-work}.
+In this paper we consider a substantially relaxed notion of nonsmoothness that encompasses a wide range of popular neural network architectures.

-It is also important to note that, in centralized GD, the problem of understanding nonconvergence to saddle points boils down to an application of the classical stable-manifold theorem from dynamical systems theory \citep{lee2016gradient,pemantle1990nonconv}.
-In the distributed setting, the problem is more complex, and there is no analogous standard theory that can be applied.
-A substantial technical innovation of this work is the development of appropriate tools for characterizing the nonautonomous stable manifolds that arise in distributed gradient optimization.
-Further discussion can be found in Section \ref{sec:intro-discussion}.
+Showing nonconvergence to saddle points is more challenging than showing convergence to critical points.
+To our knowledge, these results represent the first rigorous analysis of D-SGD showing nonconvergence to saddle points.
+More precisely, we will show nonconvergence to saddle points with nonsingular Hessian.
+In the optimization literature, a point is sometimes called \emph{second-order stationary} if it meets the second-order criteria for optimality (the gradient is zero and the Hessian is positive semidefinite).
+Together, our results demonstrate, for the first time, convergence of D-SGD to second-order stationary points.
+We note that several recent works including \citep{vlaski2019distributed1,vlaski2019distributed2,daneshmand2018second,daneshmand2018second-b,hong2018gradient} have obtained important related results concerning saddle point avoidance in distributed settings.
+See Section \ref{sec:related-work} for a detailed positioning of our results in the literature.

+Our analysis techniques for establishing these results notably rely on studying underlying ordinary differential equations (ODEs).
+There has been a line of recent work that analyses optimization algorithms using an ODE approach \citep{su2014differential,krichene2015accelerated, shi2021understanding,davis2018stochastic}.
+This is a powerful technique that can significantly simplify the analysis and distill the problem to a setting where fundamental intuition is far more transparent.
+The analysis approach we take in this paper follows that tradition.

 \textbf{Organization}.
 The remainder of the paper is organized as follows.
 Section \ref{sec:main-results} presents the main results, reviews related literature, and introduces notation to be used in the proofs.
 Sections \ref{sec:general-setup}--\ref{sec:stochastic-analysis-D-SGD} prove the main results (see Section \ref{sec:pf-strategy} for an overview of these sections and the general proof strategy).
 Section \ref{sec:conclusions} concludes the paper.